 Utilizing tropical forests in a sustainable manner is one approach to reinforcing the intrinsic value of tropical forests while providing an income for the forest owners that can challenge economic motivations to clear forests for other lucrative land uses.

 Given the significant role that these forests play as both a carbon stock for climate change mitigation and an important resource for income generation, there is a clear need to find a balance between these two differing roles.
 While sustainable forest management is well placed to address this issue, there remains a lack of knowledge and concrete data to define management practices that will ensure both the long-term provision of timber and maintenance of high carbon stocks.

 PEFC and Carbon Stocks

-In response, the 2015 PEFC Collaboration Fund is supporting a CIRAD led project to generate new knowledge on the long-term impacts of timber extraction on both carbon stocks and timber recovery in the humid tropics.
+In response, the 2015 PEFC Collaboration Fund is supported a CIRAD led project to generate new knowledge on the long-term impacts of timber extraction on both carbon stocks and timber recovery in the humid tropics.